iamvery/docs/warmup/view.md

 </article>
 ```

-Refresh your browser one more time and you'll see the completed prototype of our
+With your server still running, refresh your browser one more time and you'll see the completed prototype of our
 simple web app.
 Nothing works yet, but it's enough to understand the larger
 picture of what we're building.